Melbourne Rebels Women

-The Melbourne Rebels Women are an Australian rugby union team that competes in the annual Super W competition, after Rugby Australia announced that a 15-a-side women's rugby competition would be launched in 2018.
+The Melbourne Rebels Women were an Australian rugby union team that competed in the annual Super Rugby Women's competition.
+The team was formed after Rugby Australia announced that a 15-a-side women's rugby competition would be launched in 2018.

+In their seven seasons in the competition, the Rebels won only two matches and finished with a 2–26 win-loss record, as well as one draw.
+In October 2024, Rugby Australia announced that Melbourne Rebels Women would not compete in the 2025 season and beyond, finding that there was no financially viable option available to sustain the team.

 History

 The Rebels Women ended the inaugural Super W season without a single win after a 57–0 loss to the NSW Waratahs in the final round; they were also held scoreless in two matches.
 The 2019 season also ended without a single win for the Rebels as they finished at the bottom of the table.
 They registered their first Super W win in the 2020 season after beating the Rugby WA team in round four of the regular season.